 A fairly new method can simultaneously address the eggs-in-the-basket thing, help maximize diversification, and keep volatility low.
 The method is called “minimum variance,” where “variance” is the statistical metric for variations in returns.
 The terms “variance” and “volatility” are often used interchangeably.
 Minimum variance portfolios are available through mutual funds and exchange-traded funds.
 Some of the leading sponsors of minimum variance mutual funds include Fidelity, SBI, and Vanguard.
 The argument favoring the use of mutual funds, especially managed mutual funds, is a tough one to win because unmanaged exchange-traded funds (ETFs) often outperform mutual funds because of their lower costs and superior tax efficiency.
 Some of the leading minimum variance ETF providers include Fidelity, Invesco, iShares, and State Street Global Advisors.
 ETFs offer an excellent way to manage investment expenses so it’s useful to devote a few paragraphs to the factor that might be the greatest threat to your retirement plan.

-2. The Expense Threat
+2. The Expense Threat for Financial Retirement Planning

 Investment expense is different from other kinds of expense.
 When you buy a vehicle and decide to pay extra for accouterments, you figure they confer benefits worth the additional expense.
 However, investment expense works against your investment objective because higher investment expense fails to confer additional benefits and the effect is insidious because of expense compounding.
 Here’s why: Money you would otherwise invest pays for investment expenses.